The Complete Guide To DUI Laws in South Carolina

 CHAPTER 7:

 South Carolina is unique in that this state requires a video of both the roadside and breath testing procedure.
 A DUI guide on South Carolina law would be incomplete without mentioning the state’s video requirements.
-Failure of Law Enforcement to provide a video complying with the requirements of the law could result in a dismissal of your case.
+Failure of Law Enforcement to provide a video complying with the requirements of the law could result in a dismissal of your case, although the state Supreme Court has whittled away at the likelihood of this.

 This law has gotten a lot of negative feedback from DUI groups because of the large number of DUI cases that get dismissed because of law enforcement’s failure to comply with the clear terms of the statute.

-On the other hand, and what none of the DUI activist groups mention, is that when law enforcement officers do comply with the statute, the person being charged can be tried on the actual facts of the case.
+On the other hand, and what none of the DUI activist groups mention, is that when law enforcement officers do comply with the statute, the person being charged can be tried on the actual facts of the case and the likelihood of conviction is greater.

 If a jury looks at the video and sees that the person is intoxicated and impaired, there will likely be a guilty verdict.
-However, for a person charged with DUI, the video requirement can certainly work in their favor if law enforcement does not comply.
+However, for a person charged with DUI, the video requirement can certainly work in their favor if law enforcement does not comply, or if in fact the person is not impaired.

 The basic rule of the video requirement is that the arrest has to be videotaped from the time the police officer’s blue lights turn on to the end of the arrest and through the breath testing procedure.
 There are some growing exceptions, some of which we will cover below.